nlon982/Python-Projects-2019-2020/README.md

 # Python-Projects-2019-2020
 This folder contains some of my personal Python projects.
-All of these projects have been added to GitHub in retrospect, and all of them could do with an extra layer of polish (since these are tools I made for myself, this last layer of polish has never been added).
+All of these projects have been added to GitHub in retrospect, and all of them could do with an extra layer of polish (since these are tools I made for myself or friends, this last layer of polish has never been added).

 The goal of having these projects on GitHub is:
   1) To have a sense of security that these projects are safe in one place online; I value being able to look at old projects to see my improvement